 Who will be the future-leaders?

-In this year of disruption leaders are being tested in new ways but what are the biggest challenges ahead and what sort of leadership skills are required to meet them?
+In this time of change and disruption leaders are being tested in new ways but what are the biggest challenges ahead and what sort of leadership skills are required to meet them?

-In a global survey, when 750 senior leaders were asked about their most significant challenges for 2020 onwards, there was remarkable consistency in the top 5 answers, summarised here:
+In a global survey, when 750 senior leaders were asked about their most significant challenges and there was remarkable consistency in the top 5 answers, summarised here:

 Looking at the list it seems that leaders will need to demonstrate commitment to the following: